margarita-ignatieva/UserApp/README.md

 You can load predefined user with DataLoader.
 ### Application is originally designed to change authorities on the run
 ### Further improvements
 Pagination and sort can be added.
-Design is poor, but you can improve it, if you wish)
+Front end design is poor, but you can improve it, if you wish)